ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 intrusion attempts than those found in the "rua" tag.
 Moreover, attacking the DNS of the subject domain to cause failure data to be routed fraudulently to an attacker's systems may be an attractive prospect.
-Deployment of DNSSEC [@RFC4033] is advisable if this is a concern.
+Deployment of DNSSEC [@RFC9364] is advisable if this is a concern.

 ##  Secure Protocols {#secure-protocols}

 This document encourages the use of secure transport mechanisms to prevent the loss of private data to third parties that may be able to monitor such transmissions.
-Unencrypted mechanisms should be avoided.
+Unencrypted mechanisms **SHOULD** be avoided.

 In particular, a message that was originally encrypted or otherwise